Pablit0x/TranslatePro/README.md

 ![Logo](app_logo.png)

-The Kotlin Multiplatform Translation App is a versatile mobile application that allows users to effortlessly translate text between 28 different languages on both Android and iOS devices.
+The TranslatePro is a versatile mobile application that allows users to effortlessly translate text between 28 different languages on both Android and iOS devices.
 It leverages the power of Kotlin Multiplatform development to provide a seamless user experience across platforms.

 ## Features